powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 - `Retained` is copied from CGMES `retained` if defined in node-breaker.
 Else, it is `false`.
 - `Open` is copied from CGMES SSH `open` if defined.
 Else, it is copied from CGMES `normalOpen`.
 If neither are defined, it is `false`.

-If the CGMES `Switch` has its ends in different voltage levels inside the same IGM, it is mapped to a PowSyBl [`Switch`] but the voltage levels, and potentially the substations, that contain its ends are merged: they are mapped to only one voltage level and/or substation.
+If the CGMES `Switch` has its ends in different voltage levels inside the same IGM, it is mapped to a [`Switch`](../model/index.md#breakerswitch) but the voltage levels, and potentially the substations, that contain its ends are merged: they are mapped to only one voltage level and/or substation.
 The created PowSyBl `Switch` has its attributes defined as described above.

 If the CGMES `Switch` has one of its end in the boundary area, it is mapped to a PowSybl [`DanglingLine`](../model/index.md#dangling-line) with attributes as described below: